suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Confidentiality, integrity, and authentication are instead ensured through the SUIT manifest and the extensions defined in this document.
+See {{Section 12 of I-D.ietf-suit-manifest}} for how the SUIT manifest fullfills the security requirements outlined in {{RFC9124}}.
+See {{Section 11 of RFC9053}} and {{Section 8 of RFC9459}}
+for more security considerations of primitive cryptographic algorithms used in the extensions.

 #  IANA Considerations